fabianbees/icingaweb2-module-grafana/doc/01-about.md

 To add a graph to your dashboard click on the small clock left of the timerange menu of a graph.

+## Permissions

+The module provides the following permissions:

+* `grafana/graphconfig`, Allow to configure graphs.
+* `grafana/graph`, Allow to view graphs in dashboards.
+* `grafana/showall`, Allow access to see all graphs of a host.
+* `grafana/debug` Allow to see debug information for graphs (can be accessed via the URL parameter `&grafanaDebug`).

 ## Show all graphs

 To see all graphs on one page, click on the `Show all graphs` link in a host object view.